Louis-de-Lavenne-de-Choulot/ALGOSUP_2022_Project_4_F/docs/FunctionalRequirements.md

 <details>
 <summary>Characters this scenario is available for</summary>

+- Student (needs to eat with students)
-- Students (needs to eat with students)
+- Handicapped (needs to eat with students)
 - Orator (needs to eat with staff)
 - Franck (Roams free and observes)